markwal/OctoPrint-GPX/README.md

   More than likely pretty quickly, but worst case, just before the build is done.
 (Although I have successfully printed a Linkling directly from OctoPrint just as a test.)
 * Upload to OctoPrint and then print works with .gcode, not with .x3g.
-Unfortunately, this means MakerBot Desktop doesn't work this route because you can only get x3g out of it easily.
-You can still use the workflow: export x3g to sd card, take the sd card to the printer, use OctoPi to trigger the print (then you get temp monitoring and timelapse).
+The GPX layer converts the gcode to x3g when you print from OctoPrint.
+I need to figure out a way to make the UI more graceful about this.
+To review: If the destination is OctoPrint and let it drive: .gcode.
+If the destination is the SD card and let the bot drive the print: .x3g.
 * Oh yeah, at the moment, its pretty piggy with the log file.
 Default location is ~/.octoprint/logs/gpx.log.
 You might want to delete that from time to time.